pmgespina/bmicalc/README.md

 - Alternative scenario:
     2a.
 The mass value introduced by the user is invalid 2b.
 The heigth value introduced by the user is invalid

+## Specification of user stories and scenarios

+· User Storie 1: calculate Body Mass Index
+As a user of the Body Mass Index calculator
+I want to calculate my Body Mass Index
+So that I can realize if I have overweight

+- Scenario 1:
+Given the Body Mass Index calculator
+When the user with 62 kg and 1,81 m clicks on the "Calculate BMI" button Then the calculator returns 18.92

+- Scenario 2:
+Given the Body Mass Index calculator
+When the user with -2 kg and 1,31 m clicks on the "Calculate BMI" button Then the calculator returns an error

+- Scenario 3:
+Given the Body Mass Index calculator
+When the user with 52 kg and -0,61 m clicks on the "Calculate BMI" button Then the calculator returns an error

+- Scenario 4:
+Given the Body Mass Index calculator
+When the user with -6 kg and -1,1 m clicks on the "Calculate BMI" button Then the calculator returns an error

+· User Storie 2: categorize a person depending on its Body Mass Index As a user of the Body Mass Index calculator
+I want to categorize myself according to my BMI result So that I know if I have to change to a healthy lifestyle

+- Scenario 1:
+Given the Body Mass Index calculator
+When the user with BMI equal to 10 wants to categorize himself Then the calculator returns "UNDERWEIGHT"

+- Scenario 2:
+Given the Body Mass Index calculator
+When the user with BMI equal to 18.4 wants to categorize himself Then the calculator returns "UNDERWEIGHT"

+- Scenario 3:
+Given the Body Mass Index calculator
+When the user with BMI equal to 18.5 wants to categorize himself Then the calculator returns "NORMAL"

+- Scenario 4:
+Given the Body Mass Index calculator
+When the user with BMI equal to 21 wants to categorize himself Then the calculator returns "NORMAL"

+- Scenario 5:
+Given the Body Mass Index calculator
+When the user with BMI equal to 24.9 wants to categorize himself Then the calculator returns "NORMAL"

+- Scenario 6:
+Given the Body Mass Index calculator
+When the user with BMI equal to 25 wants to categorize himself Then the calculator returns "OVERWEIGHT"

+- Scenario 7:
+Given the Body Mass Index calculator
+When the user with BMI equal to 29.9 wants to categorize himself Then the calculator returns "OVERWEIGHT"

+- Scenario 8:
+Given the Body Mass Index calculator
+When the user with BMI equal to 30 wants to categorize himself Then the calculator returns "OBESE"

+- Scenario 9:
+Given the Body Mass Index calculator
+When the user with BMI equal to 32 wants to categorize himself Then the calculator returns "OBESE"

+- Scenario 10:
+Given the Body Mass Index calculator
+When the user with BMI equal to -3 wants to categorize himself Then the calculator returns an error

+· User Storie 3:
+As a user of the Body Mass Index calculator
+I want to determine if I have abdominal obesity
+So that I know if I am obese or not

+- Scenario 1:
+Given the Body Mass Index calculator
+When a woman with 67 cm as waist circumference wants to determine if she has abdominal obesity Then the calculator returns a boolean telling that she does not have abdominal obesity

+- Scenario 2:
+Given the Body Mass Index calculator
+When a woman with 81 cm as waist circumference wants to determine if she has abdominal obesity Then the calculator returns a boolean telling that she has abdominal obesity

+- Scenario 3:
+Given the Body Mass Index calculator
+When a woman with -9 cm as waist circumference wants to determine if she has abdominal obesity Then the calculator returns an error

+- Scenario 4:
+Given the Body Mass Index calculator
+When a user whose gender character is 'P' and whose waist circumference is 9 wants to determine if he/she has abdominal obesity
+Then the calculator returns an error

+- Scenario 5:
+Given the Body Mass Index calculator
+When a man with -9 cm as waist circumference wants to determine if he has abdominal obesity Then the calculator returns an error

+- Scenario 6:
+Given the Body Mass Index calculator
+When a man with 80 cm as waist circumference wants to determine if he has abdominal obesity Then the calculator returns a boolean telling that he does not have abdominal obesity

+- Scenario 7:
+Given the Body Mass Index calculator
+When a man with 91 cm as waist circumference wants to determine if he has abdominal obesity Then the calculator returns a boolean telling that he has abdominal obesity